TsinghuaDatabaseGroup/DB-GPT/README.md

 ## 2. Start service

-We use docker-compose to build and manage multiple dockers for metric monitoring (prometheus), alert (alertmanager), database (postgres_db), and alert recoding (python_app).
+We use docker-compose to build and manage multiple dockers for metric monitoring (prometheus), alert (alertmanager), database (postgres_db), and alert recording (python_app).

 ```shell
 cd prometheus_and_db_docker